lgtanimoto/CulturalCSBytes/README.md

 - One to start the backend service.
 The current directory will be the backend directory (in the project directory).
 - One to start the frontend service.
 The current directory will be the frontend directory (in the project directory).

 Follow these instructions very carefully, and in order.
-Make sure that you have the project folder open in your preferred text editor or IDE (I *strongly suggest **Visual Studio Code**).
+Make sure that you have the project folder open in your preferred text editor or IDE (I suggest **Visual Studio Code**).

 ### Database setup
 Open the `schema.sql` file in the `backend/data` directory.
 Do the following: